New England City Breaks

 Getting there from Boston: a little over an hour’s drive north of Boston.
 By bus: C & J Trailways offers regularly scheduled motorcoach service from Boston’s Logan Airport and the South Station train stop in Boston to Portsmouth.
 Upon arrival at C&J’s Portsmouth station, COAST trolley service is available to take visitors to downtown stops, year round at select times.
 Limousine and taxi services are also available for the 5-minute ride to downtown.

 One of America’s leading travel destinations, the state capital offers all the ingredients for a city getaway: riverside walks and art galleries, plus Providence Place Mall, a shopping and entertainment complex.
 The vibes are provided by students at Brown University and the Rhode Island School of Design (RISD).
 Take an audio tour as you stroll past 18th- and 19th-century homes on Benefit Street, nicknamed “the Mile of History.”
-This New England city was voted No. 3 in the USA for dining by Travel & Leisure magazine: you’ll find many Italian restaurants on Federal Hill, and modern American downtown.
+This New England city was consistently voted in the top five food cities in the USA by Travel & Leisure magazine: you’ll find many Italian restaurants on Federal Hill, and modern American downtown.